-As mentioned above, the statute identifies an official eight-year process for properties, when the landowner initiates expiration out of the Program.
-This time period was set to ensure preservation of agricultural land from development pressure.
-The statute also identifies exceptions to this expiration, which included declaration of public emergency by the governor (e.g. for a state highway project) or death of an owner, in which case the property could expire out of the Program earlier than scheduled.
-However, in 2019, the legislature added a new provision to the statute, providing a new early termination possibility for landowners.
-Under the new provision, a landowner can at any point apply for early termination of the Agricultural Preserves status with the local authority, but the subject property must have already been enrolled in this program for the full 8-year term first.
-The local authority needs a majority vote of its Council/Board to approve the request and then file the approved expiration request document with the County.
-As stated earlier in the report, a potential reason for decline in acreage could be a result from this added provision, however, data from previous years of the Program have indicated several counties were already in a slight but steady decline prior to the new provision.
+As mentioned above, the statute identifies an official eight-year process for properties to exit the Program, which starts when the landowner or local authority initiates the expiration of the Agricultural

+Preserve.
+This eight-year delay was established to ensure the insulation of agricultural land from development pressure.
+Historically, the statute identified exceptions to this expiration, which included a declaration of public emergency by the governor (e.g. for a state highway project) or death of an owner, in which case the property could expire out of the Program earlier than scheduled.
+In 2019 the legislature added a new provision to the statute which provided a new early termination mechanism for landowners.
+Under the new provision, a landowner can apply for early termination of the Agricultural Preserves status with the local authority any time after the subject property has been enrolled in the program for eight years.
+The local authority must approve this request with a majority vote of its Council/Board and must then file the approved expiration request document with the County.
+As stated earlier in the report, a potential reason for the recent accelerated decline in enrolled acreage could be the result of this added provision; however, data from previous years of the Program indicates that several counties were already in a slight but steady decline prior to the new provision.
 The Council will monitor how this provision impacts the program going forward.